 - spores from fungi and molds that grow indoors

 These allergens set off a chain reaction after they get into your system.
-When you have a hay fever cough, you are experiencing the aftereffects of postnasal drip.
+A hay fever cough is an aftereffect of postnasal drip.

-Postnasal drip occurs when the allergens irritate the lining of the nose.
-This triggers the nasal passages to produce mucus, a sticky substance that’s supposed to remove harmful or dirty particles from the air.
-Mucus associated with allergens tends to be thicker and more watery than the mucus your body produces when you aren’t sick or experiencing allergies.
+Postnasal drip occurs when allergens irritate the lining of your nose.
+This triggers your nasal passages to produce mucus, a sticky substance that’s supposed to remove harmful or dirty particles from the air.
+Mucus associated with allergens tends to be more watery than the mucus your body produces when you aren’t sick or experiencing allergies.
 This watery mucus drips out of your nose and down your throat.
 This “tickles” the throat and leads to a hay fever cough.

 Asthma is another common cause of a cough.
 When a person with asthma is exposed to an allergen, the airways can tighten, which causes a wheezing cough.
 Asthma symptoms include shortness of breath, chest tightness, and coughing.

 When you have an infection, the mucus in your body starts to thicken due to the presence of a virus or bacteria.
-The type of mucus your body is producing can help your doctor tell the difference between a hay fever cough and an infection.
+The type of mucus you’re producing can help your doctor tell the difference between a hay fever cough and an infection.
 If you have thin mucus, as opposed to thick mucus that is difficult to cough up, allergies are usually to blame.

-Your doctor will likely ask you about your symptoms, what makes them worse or better, and when you started noticing them.
+Your doctor will likely ask you about your symptoms as well as what makes them worse or better and when you started noticing them.

 A hay fever cough usually isn’t contagious, but it can be uncomfortable and irritate your throat.
 This causes it to feel scratchy and itchy.
 There are several ways to deal with a hay fever cough to help you start feeling better.

-Medicines that dry up the postnasal drip can help.
-These are known as decongestants and many are available over the counter.
-Common decongestant ingredients are pseudoephedrine or phenylephrine.
 Another option is to take an antihistamine.
-This helps to block the release of histamines that cause the inflammation in the body.
+This helps block the release of histamines that cause the inflammation in the body.
 Over-the-counter options often have ingredients like chlorpheniramine or diphenhydramine.
 Antihistamine eye drops such as ketotifen (Zyrtec) can help with red and itchy eye symptoms.

 - Add a cup of water to a clean bowl or basin.